WASD-0/EWB/README.md

 - Parse serial input from SX1278 LoRa module.
 - Convert data to readable JSON (e.g., `{ "station": "1", "temp": 29.3, "wind": 12.1 }`).
 - Publish to Node-RED Dashboard and/or store in database.
+- Current code in main uses csv file parse data in and displays stations data
 Optional: Python script using `pyserial` can be used for pre-processing if not handled in Node-RED.

 ### 3. Data Logging